vamshidhar-thonti/machine_learning/readme.md

 ## Polynomial Regression

 Often times the training data can be plotted as a curve and the linear regression with straight line will not fit the data.
 So solve this we can modify the model to have quadratic equations with features being raised to a certain power (say power of 2, power of 3 so on)

 > _Its recommended not to end the model's equation with power of 2 because the curve of the model may go down after a certain number of iterations.
 So, have the quadratic equation for a given feature end with atleast power of 3._

+## Classification with linear regression model
+Linear Regression models best suits to predict over a range of numbers but in classification, the numbers to be predicted will be handful.
+Even though this model works better to classify with minimal data points by assigning a threshold (descision boundary), it starts to wrongly classify the data when the model is trained with data points that are spread across a wide range.
+> **Linear Regression model is NOT ideal for classification**

+Thus, a need of new model arises to solve classfication related problems.